UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 - "How can I create and save publication-quality graphics in R?"
 objectives:
 - "To be able to use ggplot2 to generate publication quality graphics."
-- "To understand the basic grammar of graphics, including the aesthetics and geometry layers, adding statistics, transforming scales, and coloring or panelling by groups."
+- "To understand the basic grammar of graphics, including the aesthetics and geometry layers, adding statistics, transforming scales, and colouring or panelling by groups."
 - "To understand how to save plots in a variety of formats"
 - "To be able to find extensions for `ggplot2` to produce custom graphics"
 keypoints: